 To derive a problem structure as in Eq.
 7 from a general nonlinear programming problem as described in Eq.
-1, equality constraints sometime need to be introduced.
+1, equality constraints sometimes need to be introduced.
 They typically express the consistency between the higher level and the lower level models of the system.
 These can impede convergence of the process.
-Thereja [23] proposed to linearize them at each optimization step and to use them to eliminate some variables of the problem and thus reduce its size.
-Schmit and Merhinfar [5] transformed these equality constraints in penalty-type objective functions for the lower level subproblems allowing for incomplete satisfaction of the equalities at the beginning of the optimization process and, in effect only achieving a quasiblock-angular structure as in Fig. 3b.
+Thareja [23] proposed to linearize them at each optimization step and to use them to eliminate some variables of the problem and thus reduce its size.
+Schmit and Merhinfar [5] transformed these equality constraints in penalty-type objective functions for the lower level subproblems allowing for incomplete satisfaction of the equalities at the beginning of the optimization process, and in effect, only achieving a quasiblock-angular structure as in Fig. 3b.

 The issue of automatically generating a problem structure as in Eq.
-7 for complex engineering systems has been first addressed by Rogan and Kolb [18] who suggested to handle it as scheduling problem.
+7 for complex engineering systems was first addressed by Rogan and Kolb [18] who suggested handling it as scheduling problem.